cj-xu/AbstractTransformation/README.md

 based on the [Soot](http://soot-oss.github.io/soot/) framework.
 It takes a Java (bytecode) program as input and computes the region type of the given method in the program.

-Among the others, access graphs and abstract transformations are implemented in the [regiontypeinference.transformation](src/main/java/regiontypeinference/transformation/) package, and the type inference algorithm in the [regiontypeinference.intraproc.TransformationAnalysis](src/main/java/regiontypeinference/intraproc/TransformationAnalysis.java) class.
+Among the others, abstract transformations and their operations are implemented in the [regiontypeinference.transformation](src/main/java/regiontypeinference/transformation/) package, and the core of the type inference algorithm in the [regiontypeinference.intraproc.TransformationAnalysis](src/main/java/regiontypeinference/intraproc/TransformationAnalysis.java) class.